Embed from Getty Images

 The Rules of The Game

-Another change in tennis dress was the element of sex.
-Beginning in Mod-era 1960s, tennis skirts began to rise above the knee.
-This intensified in the 70s, with skirts meeting at mid-thigh that revealed full bottoms during play.
-In 1976, Chris Evert embraced this trend by wearing frilly pink panties underneath her skirt while playing a match.
-Every move she made, her boudoir-like panties peaked out.
-This was a definite change from the long pleated skirts of the early 1900s players.
+Female tennis dress reflected America’s disco culture by revealing more skin than ever.
+It began during the Mod-era 1960s when tennis skirts rose above the knee.
+Lengths intensified in the 70s, with skirts meeting at mid-thigh, which revealed full bottoms during play.
+In 1976, player Chris Evert embraced this trend by wearing frilly pink bottoms underneath her skirt while playing a match.
+Every move she made, a sliver of ruffles peaked out.
+This was quite a change from the long pleated skirts of their early 20th century sisters.